-It is discrimination when a person is treated less favourably (worse) than other people because they have a particular characteristic, such as their age, race, sex or disability.
+Under the Tasmanian Anti-Discrimination Act 1998 (the Act), it is discrimination when a person is treated less favourably (worse) than other people because they have a particular characteristic, such as their age, race, sex or disability.
 It is also discrimination when a person is disadvantaged compared to other people because they have a particular characteristic.

 When is discrimination against the law?

 (a) because of a characteristic that is listed in the Act (called an attribute in the Act)

 (b) it happens in an area of activity that is listed in the Act, it is unlawful discrimination.